 Fees are non-refundable after the first week of the semester.
-To receive a 100 percent refund of tuition and fees, the official Change of Registration/Leave of Absence/Withdraw form requesting withdrawal or leave of absence must be submitted to the Registrar on or before the last day of the first week of the semester.
+To receive a 100 percent refund of tuition and fees, the official Change of Registration/Leave of Absence/Withdrawal form requesting withdrawal or leave of absence must be submitted to the Registrar on or before the last day of the first week of the semester at close of business day.
 It is the student's responsibility to be aware of the tuition refund policy.

-Only the Student Accounts Manager can approve exceptions to the tuition and fee refund schedule.
+Only the Student Accounts Coordinator can approve exceptions to the tuition and fee refund schedule.
 Deans, directors, faculty members and staff are not authorized to make exceptions.

 Tuition Refund Policy for Six Week Online Classes

-To receive a 100 percent refund of tuition and fees, the Registrar must receive the official Change of Registration/Leave of Absence/Withdraw form no later than the second business day of the session.
-Fees are nonrefundable after the second business day.
+To receive a 100 percent refund of tuition and fees, the Registrar must receive the official Change of Registration/Leave of Absence/Withdrawal form no later than the close of the second business day of the session.
+Fees are nonrefundable after the close of the second business day.
 It is the student’s responsibility to be aware of the six week online session tuition refund policy.

 Note: It is strongly recommended that students consult with a Clarkson College Student Financial Services representative prior to dropping any classes.
 Dropping credit hours may create serious financial problems.
-A student may be required to repay a portion of federal financial aid if he or she withdraws from classes.
+A student may be required to repay a portion of federal financial aid if s/he withdraws from classes.

 Tuition Refund Policy for Active Duty Military Personnel